DeepInThought/deepbeats/README.md

 It will create a clean git history for each major step.
 Note that you can always rewrite the history if you wish before pushing your changes.

-To push Deepbeat in the git repository, run the following commands:
+To push Deepbeatss in the git repository, run the following commands:

 ```
-git remote set-url origin https://github.com/DeepInThought/deepbeat
+git remote set-url origin https://github.com/DeepInThought/deepbeats
 git push origin master
 ```